aimeos/aimeos-laravel/README.md

 ## Installation or update

 The Aimeos Laravel web shop package is a composer based library that can be installed easiest by using [Composer](https://getcomposer.org).

-Make sure that the **database is set up and it is configured** in your `config/database.php` or `.env` file (depending on the Laravel version).
-Then add these lines to your composer.json of your Laravel project:
+Add these lines to your composer.json of your Laravel project:

 ```
     "prefer-stable": true,